zargony/atom-language-rust/README.md

 ## Install

-This package is different from the official `language-rust` package in Atom's package repository.
-Make sure to uninstall the official `language-rust` first if you use it!

-Clone this repository to your Atom package directory.
+Install the package `language-rust` in Atom (Preferences->Packages) or use this shell command:

-    # apm uninstall language-rust
+    # apm install language-rust
-    # git clone https://github.com/zargony/atom-language-rust.git ~/.atom/packages/language-rust

 ## Bugs